bobbyshaw/codebase-geckoboard/README.md

 * Choose reload time (probably does not need to be that often!
 Recommend 60 mins)
 * Label it.
 * Woo hoo, we're done.

+## I just want to play

+This service is currently hosted at http://tomrobertshaw.net/codebase_geckoboard/ if you want to test it out.